-November 8th commemorates National Aboriginal Veterans Day.
+November 8th commemorates Indigenous Veterans Day.
 This reading list highlights a few titles in our collection that illustrate the contributions of Indigenous veterans in the First and Second World Wars, as well as the Korean War.

 During the Second World War, Indigenous people in the United States, Australia, New Zealand and Canada mobilised en masse to support the war effort, despite withstanding centuries of colonialism.
 Their roles ranged from ordinary soldiers fighting on distant shores, to soldiers capturing Japanese prisoners on their own territory, to women working in munitions plants on the home front.
 R. Scott Sheffield and Noah Riseman examine Indigenous experiences of the Second World War across these four settler societies.
 Informed by theories of settler colonialism, martial race theory and military sociology, they show how Indigenous people and their communities both shaped and were shaped by the Second World War.
 Particular attention is paid to the policies in place before, during and after the war, highlighting the ways that Indigenous people negotiated their own roles within the war effort at home and abroad.

 Author Timothy C. Winegard reveals how national and international forces directly influenced the more than 4,000 status Indians who voluntarily served in the Canadian Expeditionary Force between 1914 and 1919—a per capita percentage equal to that of Euro-Canadians—and how subsequent administrative policies profoundly affected their experiences at home, on the battlefield, and as returning veterans.